qdrant/landing_page/qdrant-landing/content/articles/memory-consumption.md

 ```
 This configuration tells Qdrant to use mmap for vectors if the segment size is greater than 20000Kb (which is approximately 40K 128d-vectors).

-Now the out-of-memory happens when we use allow only **600mb** RAM.
+Now the out-of-memory happens when we allow using **600mb** RAM only

 <details>
   <summary>Experiments details</summary>